omgitstom/stealthisrepo/factpack.md

 - Who are the top customers, and what percentage of revenue do they generate?
 - What are their primary needs and feedback?
 - Who are the company’s top prospects and lost opportunities?
-- What customer segments drive the most revenue growth?
+- Are existing customers expanding?
+What is driving expansion in each customer segment?
 - What are the most critical product requests from each segment?
 - How does the company engage and communicate with customers?